melvinzhang/cpmm/README.md

 Rust implementation is checked by [Kani](https://model-checking.github.io/kani/)

-Most of the implementation was written by AI agents.
+Most of the implementation was written by agentic coding tool such as Claude Code and Codex.